Susan Collins: Personal life

 Collins is married to Thomas Daffron, a lobbyist who worked as chief operating officer at Jefferson Consulting Group in Washington, D.C., from 2006 to 2016; he consulted on Collins's 1996, 2002 and 2008 Senate campaigns.
-They were married on August 11, 2012, at the Gray Memorial United Methodist Church in Caribou, Maine.
+Daffron and Collins married on August 11, 2012, at the Gray Memorial United Methodist Church in Caribou, Maine.
 Collins is Catholic.

+In 2026, Collins revealed that she had been diagnosed with an essential tremor.